 Let us learn how to build KPI dashboard in excel with a few examples.

 - If we are preparing a ‘Safety Dashboard’, it will talk about the incidents over a period and the losses from those incidents.

 - If we are preparing a ‘Salesperson’s Performance Dashboard,’ KPIs like ROI, and efficiency of each salesperson are built.

 - If we are an ad company, then ‘Website Visitors’ is the main KPI we need to track.
 Based on criterias such as ‘How many visitors visit every day?’ and ‘How many are clicking on ads?,’ we can measure the performance of our marketing and SEO team.

 Table of contents

-- KPIs are different from one industry to another industry.
-In simple terms, it helps the key stakeholders to track their business and compare it with standards.
+- In simple terms, KPI dashboard in Excel helps the key stakeholders to track their business and compare it with standards.
+KPIs are different from one industry to another.